Feature Of High Heels Popularized In The 1920s

 The Silhouette Shift: From Edwardian Elegance to Flapper Freedom

 Before the 1920s, footwear trends were largely dictated by the long, flowing lines of Edwardian and Victorian fashion.
 Women's shoes were generally flat, or featured a low heel, often with a rounded toe.
 This reflected a more demure and restrictive societal expectation of women.
-The 1920s, however, witnessed a radical departure from this aesthetic.
+In real terms, the 1920s, however, witnessed a radical departure from this aesthetic.
 The rise of the flapper girl, with her shorter dresses, bobbed hair, and liberated attitude, demanded a shoe that reflected this new, dynamic image.
 The high heel, with its elongated leg line and confident stance, became the perfect accessory to complete the transformative look.

 Key Features of the 1920s High Heel: